trettenbrein/OpenPoseR/README.md

 ## What's it for?

-The original reason for developing OpenPoseR was to create a state-of-the-art means for controlling for the bodily motion occuring in different video clips showing a human being either signing or using gestures.
-By quantifying the gross bodily movement of the person in a particular clip it becomes possible to compare different clips of the same person that represent different conditions and determine their similiarty, a process that can be valuable for stimulus control in sign language and gesture research. <!-- See [here]() for an example.-->
+The original reason for developing OpenPoseR was to create a state-of-the-art means for controlling for the bodily motion occuring in different video clips showing a human being either signing or using gestures captured from the front (see frame from example video of the German Sign Language sign EVENING).

+By quantifying the gross bodily movement of the person in a particular clip from this perspective it becomes possible to compare different clips of the same person that represent different conditions and determine their similiarty.
+In turn, this can be useful for quantitative stimulus control in sign language and gesture research. <!-- See [here]() for an example.-->

 It must be pointed out here that this method *cannot* and was not intended to detect the subtle differences in hand configuration, path movement, as well as non-manual components that are linguistically meaningful and essential to sign languages.
 The situation may be a little less dim when it comes to gesture, but similar reservations apply.